chrisDeFouRire/tlsproxy/Readme.md

 - SSL/TLS configuration options are too numerous to cite
 - each web server has its own set of options
-- certificates expire and must be renewed (but see [SSLPing](https://sslping.com) )
+- certificates expire and must be renewed (use [SSLPing](https://sslping.com) to remind you)
 - certs cost money
-- it's too hard to obtain a secure TLS configuration
+- it's too hard to obtain a secure TLS configuration (TLS proxy gets you an A with SSLlab's server test)

 TLSproxy makes it trivially simple to secure a web server: it has only one option, to provide your email (sent only to Let's Encrypt).